pharmaverse/examples/README.md

 # Pharmaverse Examples

-The true beauty of pharmaverse (and open source in general) is when efforts from various different developers come together to compliment each other as a whole greater than the sum of the individual parts.
+The true beauty of pharmaverse (and open source in general) is when efforts from various different developers come together to complement each other as a whole greater than the sum of the individual parts.
 By design in R, no single package will ever completely cover all your needs, but by piecing them together we can make complex tasks